-The kākāriki / red-crowned parakeet was reintroduced to Zealandia between 2010 and 2011, although it is likely that this species has been colonising Wellington City since at least 1999, following the eradication of rats from Kāpiti Island in 1996, and the introduction of kākāriki / redcrowned parakeets to Matiu/Somes Island in 2003 (Miskelly et al, 2005).
-Kākāriki / red-crowned parakeets are now the ninth most frequently encountered native forest bird species in these five-minute bird counts.
-Kākāriki / red-crowned parakeet encounter rates have increased by 500% since 2011, from 0.01 kākāriki / redcrowned parakeets recorded per bird count in 2011 to 0.06 kākāriki / red-crowned parakeets per count in 2020 (the coefficient of year on log abundance was 0.178; 95% CI -0.385 - 0.697; Figure 3.2.17).
-The confidence limits around the coefficient estimate for this estimate are very large and include a lower CI <0 however, so the certainty around this increase is currently low.
-Beyond Zealandia, kākāriki / red-crowned parakeets now appear to be well established in several forested reserves in the city, including in Wright's Hill Reserve, Polhill Reserve, Ōtari-Wilton's Bush, Khandallah Park, Huntleigh Park and possibly the Wellington Botanic Gardens.
+The kākāriki / red-crowned parakeet was reintroduced to Zealandia between 2010 and 2011, although it is likely that this species had begun re-colonising Wellington City as early as 1999, following the eradication of rats from Kāpiti Island in 1996 and the introduction of kākāriki / red-crowned parakeets to Matiu/Somes Island in 2003 (Miskelly et al. 2005).
+Kākāriki / red-crowned parakeets are now the eleventh most frequently encountered native forest bird species in these five-minute bird counts.
+Kākāriki / red-crowned parakeet encounter rates have not changed significantly between 2011 and 2021, but have varied between a low of 0.01 birds counted per five-minute bird count in 2011, 2012 and 2013 and a high of 0.09 birds per count in 2015 and 2019 (Figure 3.2.21).
+Beyond Zealandia, kākāriki / redcrowned parakeets now appear to be either established or regular visitors to several forested reserves in the city, including in Wright's Hill Reserve, Polhill Reserve, Ōtari-Wilton's Bush, Khandallah Park, Huntleigh Park and the Wellington Botanic Gardens (Figure 3.2.22).

 Kākāriki / red-crowned parakeets are the thirteenth most frequently reported native forest bird species by citizen scientists in Wellington City.
-Between 2011 and 2021, citizen scientists reported a total of 815 encounters with kākāriki / red-crowned parakeets demonstrating that this species is sparsely distributed in both native forest and suburban habitats in central and western Wellington suburbs and is now an occasional visitor to forest habitats on Miramar Peninsula (Figure 3.2.18).
+Between 2011 and 2022, citizen scientists reported a total of 1,139 encounters with kākāriki / red-crowned parakeets demonstrating that this species is sparsely distributed in both native forest and suburban habitats in central and western Wellington suburbs and is now an occasional visitor to forest habitats on Miramar Peninsula (Figure 3.2.22).

-Figure 3.2.17: Mean (±SE) number of kākāriki / red-crowned parakeets recorded per five-minute bird count station in Wellington City between 2011 and 2020.
+Figure 3.2.21: Mean (±SE) number of kākāriki / red-crowned parakeets recorded per five-minute bird count station in Wellington City between 2011 and 2021.

-Figure 3.2.18: Distribution of kākāriki / red-crowned parakeets in Wellington City between 2011 and 2021.
-Orange circles represent kākāriki / red-crowned parakeet detections at five-minute bird count stations, with the size of the circle corresponding to the mean annual number of kākāriki / red-crowned parakeets detected per station between 2011 and 2020.
-Yellow and green circles represent kākāriki / red-crowned parakeet observations reported by local citizen scientists via eBird or the New Zealand Bird Atlas between 2011 and 2021.
+Figure 3.2.22: Distribution of kākāriki / red-crowned parakeets in Wellington City between 2011 and 2022.
+Orange circles represent kākāriki / red-crowned parakeet detections at five-minute bird count stations, with the size of the circle corresponding to the mean annual number of kākāriki / red-crowned parakeets detected per station between 2011 and 2021.
+Yellow, green and blue circles represent kākāriki / red-crowned parakeet observations reported by local citizen scientists via eBird, the New Zealand Bird Atlas or iNaturalist between 2011 and 2022.